mikeshardmind/bg3modding/readme.md

 To the extent not restricted by other existing rightsholders, all work here is given freely for the use of others.

-Currently, no assets are licensed seperately.
+Currently, art assets are licensed seperately.

-This may change if any art is added, and will be noted as it applies, but I will not add any art that will require the mods not be allowed to be reshared relatively unrestricted.
+Code license:

 If a statement of gift to the public is insufficient and you require a license for any portion of work which is not creative assets covered above